oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

  **sda** is the root volume.
  **sdb** is the block volume.

-2. Create the filesystem of your choice on the volume.If a file system already exists on the volume, you don't need to create another one.
+2. Create the filesystem of your choice on the volume.
+If a file system already exists on the volume, you don't need to create another one.

 Example to create a filesystem:
 ```